APL-NavAid-for-Prosthetic-Vision/Docs/system_setup/jetson_mycroft.md

 * pactl list sinks short
 * Note microphone you want to use
 * pactl set-default-sink DESIRED-NUM
-* pactl list source short
+* pactl list sources short
 * Note speaker you want to use
 * pactl set-default-source DESIRED-NUM